Smart TV vs. Streaming Devices: Which Is Better for Cord Cutters?

 Best for: Advanced streaming-device users

-Advantage: Worth comparing for viewers specifically looking at a more advanced Android TV-style setup.
+Worth comparing for viewers specifically looking at a more advanced Android TV-style setup.

-Limitation: May be unnecessarily specialized for ordinary streaming-app use.
+Tradeoff: May be unnecessarily specialized for ordinary streaming-app use.

 Which streaming-device category fits you?